rwinacott/pecho/README.md

 The pecho service is a simple web application running inside a docker container that will simulate a downstream system of the Matching Service.

+The web server used is the built in PHP server.
+This is only used for test cases, test runs, etc. The PHP build-in http server is not suitable for production systems.
+See the `docker/Dockerfile` for more information.

 There is no "compiling" of the code, but you do have to build the docker image.
 To do that, run the `make` command.
 This will copy the pecho.php file in to the docker folder and call the `docker build -t pecho-server ./docker` command.

 When you run the `make` command you will see the following output as the docker images is being built.